 Fundraising & Special Events: Assist, plan, or coordinate one of the many special events and fundraisers that raise much needed funds for our animals.
 This is a fun way to help while socializing with volunteers and customers.

-Follow-Up (once a month): Call individuals who adopted an animal from us.
+Follow-Up Adoption Calls (once a month): Call individuals who adopted an animal from us.
 Provide information, answer questions and verify the well-being of the adopted animal.
-You will be provided with a list of questions to ask.
+You'll be provided with a list of questions to ask and can do this from the comfort of your home.

 Junior Volunteers (age 12-17): Junior Volunteers help with a number of important duties including clean-up, basic grooming, animal socialization and assisting adult volunteers.
 If interested, please contact the Junior Program Coordinator at email@example.com for more information.